Sequence memory: remember patterns and improve memory

 The brain remembers rhythmic patterns better

-Download SynapseGym and start with scientifically based brain training today.
+Download SynapseGym and start today with scientifically based brain training.

-The Digit Span Test measures and trains your working memory.
-Learn how you can remember more numbers and what digit span trains forwards and backwards.
+The Digit Span test measures and trains your working memory.
+Learn how you can remember more numbers and what forward and backward digit span trains.

 N-Back Training: The Ultimate Guide 2025

-Learn how N-Back training strengthens your working memory and why it's considered one of the most effective brain exercises.
+Learn how N-Back training strengthens your working memory and why it is one of the most effective brain exercises.